cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 ## Health Insurance

+An excess (also known as a deductible) is an amount the policy holder must pay if they proceed with making an insurance claim on their insurance policy.
+It's the first amount payable by the policy holder in the event of a loss and is referred to as the uninsured portion of the loss.

 ### Tips
 - Most people lose on extras cover over the long term
     - Cheaper to have hospital cover only and save the difference